sestys/katacoda-scenarios/k8s-with-ansible-fwallb/step3.md

     66.77.88.99
     44.66.22.33

 Let us set up a hosts file matching the K8s cluster.
+The cluster used in the tutorial has one node, a single master node.

 First, get the ip-address of the K8s cluster by running `kubectl cluster-info`{{execute}}.
-Then configure the hosts file with the following commands:
+Then configure the hosts file to include this ip-address.
+Create the hosts file and add the group _master_ by running `echo "[master]" > hosts`{{execute}}.

-* create the hosts file and add the group _master_  `echo "[master]" > hosts`{{execute}}.
+The hosts file is now created and can be found beside the editor.
+Now add the cluster's ip-address to the _master_ group by opening the hosts file above and, add the ip-address for the cluster that you got by the `kubectl cluster-info` command.

-* add the cluster's ip-address to the _master_ group `echo "<ip-address of cluster>" >> hosts`.
-NOTE! change <ip-address of cluster> to the ip-address displayed when running `kubectl cluster-info`.
+NOTE!
+If you can't find the file, you can edit it using `nano playbook.yml`{{execute}}, which will open the file, To close and save use `ctl-x`{{execute}} followed by `y`{{execute}} and `enter`{{execute}}.

 To verify that the file is configured correctly, run `cat hosts`{{execute}} to see the content of the file, which should be the following:

     [master]
-    172.17.0.96
+    the ip-address that you got

-Now ping the servers to verify connection to the cluster `ansible all -i hosts -m ping`{{execute}} - this should display SUCCESS!
+Now ping the server to verify connection to the cluster `ansible all -i hosts -m ping`{{execute}} - this should display SUCCESS!